Omkar122004/AI_HCP_CRM/README.md

 Example

-> Update Dr. Rajesh Sharma's interaction and change the sentiment to Positive.
+> Update Dr. Rajesh Sharma's interaction.
+Change the interaction type to Phone Call, update the sentiment to Negative, change the outcome to "The doctor requested additional clinical evidence before prescribing Product X", and reschedule the follow-up to 2026-07-20.

 ---